 Purpose

-The classification essay is designed to get students to think creatively.
-In a classification essay, a student defines categories within a broader definition.
-For example, students might classify modern types of government.
-Because the student must give examples and explain how the examples are classified as well as provide the criteria for classification, this essay is persuasive.
-This essay is particularly well suited for a composition class that is directed toward science and engineering majors, because these major will often have to work with classifications and precise definitions on the job.
+The classification essay is designed to get students to think creatively and critically about categorizing information.
+In a classification essay, a student defines categories within a broader definition, breaking down complex topics into manageable and understandable segments.
+This type of essay requires students to analyze and organize information logically.
+For example, students might classify modern types of government, categorizing them into democracies, monarchies, dictatorships, and so forth.
+Because the student must give examples and explain how the examples are classified as well as provide the criteria for classification, this essay is inherently persuasive.
+This essay format is particularly well-suited for a composition class directed toward science and engineering majors because these fields often require working with classifications and precise definitions in professional contexts.

 Tone

-The tone of a classification essay must be professional.
-Because the classification essay is related to workplace writing, students should approach the essay as if they were writing to a boss or colleagues in a work environment.
-Classification essays must use precise language to add clarity to the explanations of the categories.
-As a result, students should avoid slang and imprecise words, such as “huge” or “nowadays.”
+The tone of a classification essay must be professional and formal.
+This type of essay is related to workplace writing, so students should approach it as if they were writing to a boss or colleagues in a professional environment.
+Precision in language is critical; thus, classification essays must use precise and specific terminology to add clarity to the explanations of the categories.
+Slang, colloquialisms, and imprecise words, such as “huge” or “nowadays,” should be avoided.
+Instead, students should aim for clarity and specificity, ensuring their descriptions and explanations are as accurate and detailed as possible.

 Introduction and Thesis

-The introduction of a classification essay should explain which term the student is covering and provide an explanation of the criteria the student used to develop the separate categories.
-The thesis should provide an overview of what these categories are.
-For example, a thesis for a classification essay might state:
+The introduction of a classification essay should clearly explain the term or concept being covered and provide an explanation of the criteria used to develop the separate categories.
+The purpose of the introduction is to set the stage for the reader, offering a clear and concise overview of the topic and the approach the student will take.
+The thesis statement, typically at the end of the introduction, should provide an overview of the categories that will be discussed in the essay.
+For example, a thesis for a classification essay on types of government might state:

 “Modern governments fall under six general categories: democracy, republic, monarchy, aristocracy, dictatorship, and democratic republic.”